-AP Language and Composition
+AP Language and Composition - Syllabus

 This course is designed to prepare students to communicate effectively in the 21st century.
 Students will explore complex topics by analyzing the rhetoric of both fiction and nonfiction texts from a variety of genres and time periods and learn how to apply what they learn to their own writing.
 Students will write analytical, argumentative, and narrative essays and strengthen their writing using thoughtful research, revision, editing, and rewriting.
 In a culminating activity, students will synthesize their knowledge to create a presentation that addresses a specific audience and utilizes a variety of media.
 This course will also focus on the skills necessary “to read primary and secondary sources carefully, to synthesize materials from [these texts] in their own composition, and to cite sources using conventions recommended by... the Modern Language Association (MLA)” (AP English Course Description 6).

 - Students will read and analyze challenging works of recognized literary merit, as well as speeches and historical documents.

 - Students will write in a variety of forms, for a variety of purposes;